|

 about two hours to complete the deck painting (remember, this is the edges and

 cabin trunk only, not the nonskid).
-The first coat covered pretty well and

-makes a huge difference in the appearance of the boat, finally covering over the
+covered pretty well and made a huge difference in the appearance of the

-tired, dingy original gelcoat and epoxy patches everywhere.
-The paint is
+boat, finally covering over the tired, dingy original gelcoat and epoxy

-incredibly high gloss and bright white, which looks terrific.
-I did get a
+white, which looks terrific.
+I did get a few runs in the paint here

-few runs in the paint here and there, and a collection of bugs, but I have at
+and there, and a collection of bugs, but I had at least one more coat to

-least one more coat to go and possibly two, depending how the next comes
+go and possibly two, depending how the next came

 brush--despite the high quality.
 I had to pick a number of bristles out of